naenumtou/ifrs9/PD/README.md

 ### Lifetime
 * `lifetimeCalibration.ipynb`: The lifetime calibration using `fsolve` scipy function to minimise to error between overall level and risk grade level.
 * `vasicekTransitionMatrix.ipynb`: The Vasicek model to create lifetime PD Term structure by using transition matrix and incorporating the forward-looking information by Vasicek single factor approach.
 * `vasicekBaselRho.ipynb`: The Vasicek model to create lifetime PD Term structure by using transition matrix and incorporating the forward-looking information by Vasicek single factor approach.
 The Basel asset correlation or rho is considered in the model rather than assuming some values.
+* `BayesCalibration.ipynb`: The lifetime calibration using Bayes formula compared to the scaling method.

 ## PD Validation
 ### Unbias